JanHinsch/SPH-Fluid-with-IISPH/README.md

-# SPH-Fluid-with-Index-Search
+# SPH-Fluid-with-IISPH

-A simple SPH Fluid Solver with Index Search as an enhanced Neighbour Search.
-For Pressure Calculation a simple Equation of State is used.
+This Fluid Solver will use IISPH concept for Pressure calculation.
+For neighbour search Index Search was implemented.